Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 <br/>

 ## Summary Table
-Below is a summary list of the OpenAI Demos:
+Below is a summary list of the Azure OpenAI Demos:
 <br/>
 <br/>